privacyidea/privacyidea/doc/configuration/useridresolvers.rst

 The ``LoginName`` attribute is the attribute that holds the loginname.
 It can be changed to your needs.

-The searchfilter and the userfilter are used for forward and backward search the object in LDAP.
+The searchfilter is used for forward and backward search the object in LDAP.

 The ``searchfilter`` is used to list all possible users, that can be used in this resolver.

-The ``userfilter`` is used to find the LDAP object for a given loginname.
-This is why the ``userfilter`` contains the python string replacement parameter ``%s``, which will be filled with the given loginname to find the LDAP object.

 The ``attribute mapping`` maps LDAP object attributes to user attributes in privacyIDEA. privacyIDEA knows the following attributes: